connorcourtney123/My-Marvel-frontend/README.md

 ### Goal of this app is to have users create a shareable list of the MCU movies.
 ### They should be able to title, save, delete and share their lists.

-####User Stories
+User Stories
-    When I click Sign up, I should go to signup page.
+    When I click Sign up, I should go to signup page.<br/>
-    When I click Log in, I should be able to log in and view My List page.
+    When I click Log in, I should be able to log in and view My List page.<br/>
-    When I click Community List, I should see other users lists/viewing orders.
+    When I click Community List, I should see other users lists/viewing orders.<br/>
-    Should be able to save other users lists.
+    Should be able to save other users lists.<br/>
-    Delete Lists and Edit Lists.
+    Delete Lists and Edit Lists.<br/>

 MVP CHECKLIST:
-User Sign up.
+User Sign up<br/>
-User Log in.
+User Log in<br/>
-Create.
+Create<br/>
-Delete and Edit.
+Delete and Edit<br/>
-Shared Community list page.
+Shared Community list page<br/>

 STRETCH GOALS:
-Saving Community Lists;
+Saving Community Lists<br/>
-Search and Filtering lists;
+Search and Filtering lists<br/>
-Super Cool Styling;
+Super Cool Styling<br/>
-Sound Effects;
+Sound Effects<br/>